 But various and nefarious ‘spirits of Vatican II’ now lumber or prowl about the world, depending on their degree of malice, seeking what and whom they may devour.
 Many no longer even care about what the documents actually taught, and few, I fear, have even read them.

-The day the Council began, this October 1th, was in the pre-1969 calendar the solemnity of Mary Mother of God (since moved to the octave day of Christmas, January 1st).
+The day the Council began, this October 1th, was in the pre-1969 calendar the solemnity of Mary Mother of God (still celebrated in the usus antiquior, it was moved to the octave day of Christmas, January 1st).
 So we may entrust to our Blessed Mother that good fruit may be born, as we journey towards our final end, choosing what sides we might, the wheat and the tares, inextricably linked, now being divided – or, rather dividing themselves – by an ever-wider chasm.
 We must choose what side we are on – rupture or continuity – and persevere thereon.

 He who is not with me, is against me.
 And the Church and Christ are one.